Caused by Phyllosticta citricarpa

 All commercial cultivars are susceptible, but late-maturing cultivars and lemons are most vulnerable.

 Rare in well-managed groves; most common on lemons.
 Older lesions are small, round, and sunken with a gray center, dark brown margin, and yellow halo.
-Younger lesions are reddish brown with light centers and a diffuse yellow halo.
+Younger lesions have reddish brown margins with light centers and a diffuse yellow halo.

 Variable.
 Four main types: